meokoken/cc_instructft/automate_vicuna_qa/README.md

-# Converting dataset from JSON to JSONL
+# Converting dataset from JSONL to JSON
-The code for fine-tuning Vicuna take in a JSONL file format instead of JSON
+The code for fine-tuning Vicuna take in a JSON file format instead of JSONL

-This file will be able to help convert our output into a JSONL file to be used for fine-tuning.
+This file will be able to help convert our output into a JSON file to be used for fine-tuning.